A joint initiative between the American Immigration Council and AILA seeks to change the playing field for immigrants facing deportation.

 Need more help?

-Most AILA programs are CLE-accredited.
+Most AILA programs are CLE accredited.
 In fact, AILA offers the most comprehensive CLE opportunities available in the field of immigration law.
 AILA also offers free OnDemand CLE products, as well as free recordings of our seminars for members.
 Recordings are CLE eligible in most jurisdictions.
 A CLE administration fee will apply for AILA members interested in obtaining CLE credit for free seminar recordings.

 Please read the following terms and conditions carefully before using the webCLE website.
 If you do not wish to be bound by these terms and conditions, please do not access or use this site.

 AILA presents the information on webCLE as a CLE service to its attorney members and non-member attorneys with valid product proof(s) of purchase.
 Only attorneys with valid product proof(s) of purchase may access webCLE.
 Any suspicious or unauthorized activity (including but not limited to: the creation of multiple accounts, download, and distribution of copyrighted material or software from AILA's website, or from other referenced websites) is strictly prohibited.
 The compilation of all content on this website is the exclusive property of AILA and protected by U.S. and international copyright laws.